Best health insurance in Canada for 2024

 • Tailored Wellness Program

-• Preventive dental care only available with dental add-ons in regions like Ontario, BC
+• Preventive dental care is only available with dental add-ons in regions like Ontario, BC

-If you would like to explore further and get a Blue Cross health insurance quote that is personalized to meet your unique needs, you can do so below and get results in a few moments.
+If you would like to get a Blue Cross health insurance quote personalized to meet your needs, you can do so below and get results in a few moments.

 Manulife health insurance: The most comprehensive options